cloudevents/spec/docs/GOVERNANCE.md

   NOT LGTMs) and comments are strongly encouraged to gauge the group's opinion on the proposed change prior to the meeting.
 - During meetings, priority will be given to PRs that appear to be ready for a vote over those that appear to require discussions.
+See [PRs](#prs) for more information.
 - PRs should not be merged if they have had substantial changes made within two days of the meeting.
 Rebases, typo fixes, etc. do not count as substantial.
   Note, administrivia PRs that do not materially modify output documents may be